 However, I've seen how much error and false belief God's People and the world live in, and have tried to correct myself and teaching to align with the truth instead of keeping to error.
 If unity in Christ is important to you, then leaving behind bad teaching about God's holidays needs to be a part of living with God as well.
 See The Lord's Holidays and Sabbaths for more about holidays and sabbaths.

 It is important to know God's original names in Hebrew, because those were the ones He gave and stated we are to remember forever (Exodus 3:15).
-Religious spirits and false-christs also overemphasize the name Jesus and using God's other names as we will see in the section about demons and identifying the enemy.
+Religious spirits and false-christs also overemphasize the name Jesus and the use of God's other names, as we will see in the section about demons and identifying the enemy.

 They make the scripture stating "there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved" (Acts 4:12) a blind to the fuller truth and God's complete character.